Search

 Prayag Snan or Sacred Bathing Dates

-Romola Butalia writes about the Triveni snan at the Ardhkumbh at Prayag or Allahabad in 2007, with details about the auspicious bathing dates.
+Romola Butalia writes about the Triveni snan at the Mahakumbha at Prayag or Allahabad in 2013, with details about the auspicious bathing dates.

 The great bathing festival at Prayag or Allahabad is celebrated at the Maha Kumbha every 12 years, and in between, at every Ardh Kumbha.
-Ceremonial bathing at the sacred sangam or conjunction of the Ganga, Yamuna and the subtle Saraswati known as the legendary mythological river begins with the full moon of Paush, on 3rd Jaunary 2007.
-The District Magistrate has accordingly declared the Mela period from 3rd January 2007 till Shivaratri, the great night of Lord Shiva, on 16th February 2007.
-The entire period is considered auspicious, with several special bathing dates.
+Ceremonial bathing at the sacred sangam or conjunction of the Ganga, Yamuna and the subtle Saraswati known as the legendary mythological river began on Makar Sankranti on 13th Jaunary 2013.
+The District Magistrate accordingly declared the Mela period from then till Shivaratri, the great night of Lord Shiva, on 10th March 2013.
+The entire period was considered auspicious, with several special bathing dates.

 More on Kumbha